CamelCaseCam/AbrahamicReligionsVisualized/README.md

 In July 657, Kharijite Islam splits from Shia Islam when Ali ibn Abi Talib agrees to arbitration with his rival over who would become the next caliph

+While Ibadi Islam evolved from Kharijite Islam, they are far more moderate and are considered distinct